 The coat is short, thick and plush, it comes in all the colours of the cat rainbow.

-The Exotic is placid and laid back.
-However, it is said they are livelier than their Persian cousins.
+The Exotic is placid and laid back, although it is said they are livelier than their Persian cousins.

-They are sweet, affectionate, loyal fun loving and get along with people, including children and other pets.
-They are not as demanding or obtrusive as other breeds of cat but it is said they do like to follow their human companions around the house.
+They are sweet, affectionate, loyal, fun loving and get along with people, including children and other pets.
+The Exotic is not as demanding or obtrusive as other breeds of cat but it is said they do like to follow their human companions around the house.

 They are not prone to talking, but when they do, they have a soft and pleasant voice.

 Some Exotic Shorthairs can be prone to tear duct and eye problems due to the shape of their face.